woutdenolf/spectrocrunch/tools/README.rst

               when bumping MICRO == 15
   MAJOR : bump when API changes not backwards compatible

-  Always reset the lower numbers to 0, except for SERIAL which starts at 1.
+  Always reset the lower numbers to 0.

   dev   : not tested
   alpha : begin testing